dandevmd/EBS/README.md

-npm run serve                  to run the server npm run start                  to run the app
+"npm run serve"                 to run the server
+"npm run start"                  to run the app